Nora Fulton

 Sessional Instructor, Concordia University, 2018-2021

-Panelist, Annual Meeting of the Kristeva Circle, Montreal, 2024
+Panelist, The Kristeva Circle, Montreal, 2024

 Seminar,

-Sex Negativity Research Group, University of Amsterdam, Amsterdam, 2023
+Sex Negativity Research Group, Amsterdam, 2023

-Panelist, Experimental Writing in English (1945-2000): The Anti-Canon, VUB, Brussels, 2022
+Panelist, Experimental Writing in English (1945-2000): The Anti-Canon, Brussels, 2022

-Panelist, Northeastern Modern Language Association Annual Conference, Baltimore 2022
+Panelist, Northeastern Modern Language Association, Baltimore 2022

-Panelist, American Comparative Literature Association Annual Conference, Online, 2022
+Panelist, American Comparative Literature Association, Online, 2022

-Panelist, Women in Theory Symposium, Online, 2020
+Panelist, Women in Theory, Online, 2020